Table of Contents

 The ciphertext register will remain the same during the full duration of the code breaking operation.

-The key register should be initialized to zero when the code breaking operation starts.
+The key output should be a register that is initialized to zero when the code breaking operation starts, and incremented by one each time a new decryption operation is started.

 State Machine

 You will need a state machine to control the operation of the codebreaker.
-This state machine is designed to continuously perform the decryption operation with different keys until a valid ASCII message is found.
+This state machine is designed to continuously perform the decryption operation with incrementing key values until a valid ASCII message is found.
 A flow diagram of the state machine is shown below:

 - When

-startis asserted, initialize thekeyregister to 0 and theciphertextregister to the input ciphertext. - Start a decrypt operation with the current key.
+startis asserted, initialize thekeyregister to 0 and theciphertextregister to the input ciphertext.
+Thebytes_ininput will only provide the ciphertext at the beginning of the operation, make sure to save it as described, or it won’t work correctly. - Start a decrypt operation with the current key.

 | Parameter | Default | Function |